michaelfiman/face_rec_metric_comparison/README.md

 ## Dataset
 The dataset is a downloaded set of ~3500 face images divided into 700 classes.

-Note: After finishing the project, it seems the choice of the dataset was not a good one since the amount of data is very small for the amount of classes.
+Note: After finishing the project, it seems the choice of the dataset was not a good one since the amount of examples per class is very small.

 ## Model architecture
 As the amount of data is very small, the architecture was built as a "thin" and "small" version of known models (like VGG16 etc.)